main feature that distinguishes poetry from other written genres

 punctuation and capitalization: An important thing to remember is that almost any kind of punctuation you see in a poem tends to signal a pause or caesura.
 Some poets use very conventional punctuation, some use none at all.
 Some follow their own special rules in the use of punctuation, e.g. E. E. Cummings, who is also noted for seldom using capital letters in his poetry.
 You know from your experience with Chinese that different ways of punctuating a phrase or sentence (i.e. 斷句) can sometimes result in different meanings.

-This will help you uncover the poem's meaning by yourself:
+These resources will help you uncover the poem's meaning and analyze the form by yourself:

 Masculine rhyme falls on one syllable: fat, cat; repair, affair.
 Feminine or double rhyme includes two syllables, of which only the first is stressed: better, setter; pleasure, treasure.
 Triple rhyme, often reserved for light verse and doggerel, involves three syllables: practical, tactical.